rpicard/explore-flask/12-handling_users.md

         self._password = bcrypt.generate_password_hash(plaintext)
 ```

-We're using SQLAlchemy's hybrid extension to define a special property that lets us define getters and setters.
-For our setter, we're hashing the plaintext password and storing it in the _password column in the database.
-We're using a hybrid property, password, so that later we can access the hashed password with user.password.
-Let's implement a sign-up view for an app using this model.
+We're using SQLAlchemy's hybrid extension to define a property with several different functions called from the same interface..
+Our setter is called when we assign a value to the `user.password` property.
+In it, we hash the plaintext password and store it in the `_password` column of the user table.
+Since we're using a hybrid property we can then access the hashed password via the same `user.password` property.

+Now we can implement a sign-up view for an app using this model.

 myapp/views.py
 ```
 from . import app, db
-from .forms import SignupForm
-from .models import User
+from .forms import EmailPasswordForm from .models import User

 @app.route('/signup', methods=["GET", "POST"])
 def signup():
-    form = SignupForm()
+    form = EmailPasswordForm()
     if form.validate_on_submit():
         user = User(username=form.username.data, password=form.password.data)
         db.session.add(user)